mkmik/sad/README.md

-Sad is a poor man's sam's sed.
+Sad is a poor man's ssam.

 ----